Delay-line memory: Mercury delay lines

-A considerable amount of engineering was needed to maintain a "clean" signal inside the tube.
-Large transducers were used to generate a very tight "beam" of sound that would not touch the walls of the tube, and care had to be taken to eliminate reflections from the far end of the tubes.
+A considerable amount of engineering was needed to maintain a clean signal inside the tube.
+Large transducers were used to generate a very tight beam of sound that would not touch the walls of the tube, and care had to be taken to eliminate reflections from the far end of the tubes.
 The tightness of the beam then required considerable tuning to make sure that both transducers were pointed directly at each other.
 Since the speed of sound changes with temperature, the tubes were heated in large ovens to keep them at a precise temperature.
 Other systems instead adjusted the computer clock rate according to the ambient temperature to achieve the same effect.

 EDSAC, the second full-scale stored-program digital computer, began operation with 256 35-bit words of memory, stored in 16 delay lines holding 560 bits each (words in the delay line were composed from 36 pulses, one pulse was used as a space between consecutive numbers).
 The memory was later expanded to 512 words by adding a second set of 16 delay lines.
-In the UNIVAC I the capacity of an individual delay line was smaller, each column stored 120 bits (although the term "bit" was not in popular use at the time), requiring 7 large memory units with 18 columns each to make up a 1000-word store.
+In the UNIVAC I the capacity of an individual delay line was smaller, each column stored 120 bits, requiring seven large memory units with 18 columns each to make up a 1000-word store.
 Combined with their support circuitry and amplifiers, the memory subsystem formed its own walk-in room.
 The average access time was about 222 microseconds, which was considerably faster than the mechanical systems used on earlier computers.

 CSIRAC, completed in November 1949, also used delay-line memory.

 Some mercury delay-line memory devices produced audible sounds, which were described as akin to a human voice mumbling.
 This property gave rise to the slang term "mumble-tub" for these devices.